jlafosse/jquery-hijack/README.md

     forms (boolean Default:true)
 Toggles hijacking of forms on/off.

+    target (selector Default:parent())
+Sets the target for the returned content.
+In addition it also defines the scope/context in which the ajax function runs.

     data (object,string Default:{})
 Data to be serialized & sent to the server.
 It is the same option available within the jquery ajax method.